 In relation to the method for averaging these various uplifts, there is no clear guidance on this.
-In the UK, in order to calculate holidays for casual staff, a period of 12 weeks is used, and many employers are adopting this period.
-In relation to commission, however, many employers take the view that it is fairer to average it over 12 months.
+In the UK, in order to calculate holidays for casual staff, a period of 12 weeks was used until it was increased to 52 weeks, and many employers still use this period.
+In relation to commission, however, many employers took the view from the beginning that it was fairer to average it over 12 months.
 It would appear that any sensible approach to averaging is likely to be acceptable.